pedroaskzan/Photovoltaic-dimensioning-spreadsheet/README.md

 - Added sceneries for energy taxation future after ANEEL's resolution, 3 sceneries and one customizable;
 - Optimized spreadsheets by restructuring poorly formatted and written cells and texts;
 - Added autoconsumption factor and estimation for better sizing on energy cost compensation;
-- Changed a lot of formating and visuals, including auxiliary cells for easier changing and generating new graphs;
+- improved a lot in formating and visuals from the old base, also including auxiliary cells for easier changing and generating new graphs;
 - Included a lot of explanations;
 - Prof. ver: 7.3; mine version 3.